Communism in India: Early history of communism in India

 Following the October Revolution, Bipin Chandra Pal and Bal Gangadhar Tilak were amongst the prominent Indians who expressed their admiration of Lenin and the new rulers in the USSR, now Russia.
 Abdul Sattar Khairi and Abdul Zabbar Khairi went to Moscow, immediately on hearing about the revolution.
 In Moscow, they met Lenin and conveyed their greetings to him.
 The Russian Revolution also affected émigré Indian revolutionaries, such as the Ghadar Party in North America.
 The Khilafat movement contributed to the emergence of early Indian communism.
 Many Indian Muslims left India to join the defence of the Caliphate.
 Several of them became communists whilst visiting Soviet territory.
-Some Hindus also joined the Muslim muhajirs in the travels to the Soviet areas.
+Some Hindus also joined the Muslim muhajirs in their travels to the Soviet areas.
 The colonial authorities were clearly disturbed by the growing influence of Bolshevik sympathies in India.
 A first counter-move was the issuing of a fatwa, urging Muslims to reject communism.
 The Home Department established a special branch to monitor the communist influence.
 Customs were ordered to check the imports of Marxist literature to India.
 A great number of anti-communist propaganda publications were published.

-The First World War was accompanied with a rapid increase of industries in India, resulting in a growth of an industrial proletariat.
+The First World War was accompanied by a rapid increase in industry in India, resulting in the growth of an industrial proletariat.
 At the same time prices of essential commodities increased.
 These were factors that contributed to the buildup of the Indian trade union movement.
 Unions were formed in the urban centres across India, and strikes were organised.
 In 1920, the All India Trade Union Congress was founded.
-S. A. Dange of Bombay published a pamphlet in 1921 titled Gandhi Vs. Lenin, a comparative study of the approaches of both the leaders with Lenin coming out as better of the two.
-Together with Ranchoddas Bhavan Lotvala, a local mill-owner, a library of Marxist Literature was set up and publishing of translations of Marxist classics began.
+S. A. Dange of Bombay published a pamphlet in 1921 titled Gandhi Vs. Lenin, a comparative study of the approaches of both the leaders with Lenin coming out as the better of the two.
+Together with Ranchoddas Bhavan Lotvala, a local mill-owner, a library of Marxist Literature was set up and the publishing of translations of Marxist classics began.
 In 1922, with Lotvala's help, Dange launched the English weekly, Socialist, the first Indian Marxist journal.

-The 1924 second congress of the Communist International insisted that a united front should be formed between the proletariat, peasantry and national bourgeoisie in colonised countries.
+The 1924 Second Congress of the Communist International insisted that a united front should be formed between the proletariat, peasantry and national bourgeoisie in colonised countries.
 Among the twenty-one conditions drafted by Lenin ahead of the congress was the 11th thesis, which stipulated that all communist parties must support the bourgeois-democratic liberation movements in the colonies.
-Some of the delegates opposed the idea of alliance with the bourgeoisie, and preferred support to communist movements of these countries instead.
+Some of the delegates opposed the idea of alliance with the bourgeoisie, and preferred support for communist movements of these countries instead.
 Their criticism was shared by the Indian revolutionary M.N.
 Roy, who attended as a delegate of the Communist Party of Mexico.
 The congress removed the term 'bourgeois-democratic' in what became the 8th condition.